Investigate the status of each resource on the server with sysstat

 What is sysstat?

-A monitoring tool for analyzing the load on Linux servers .
+a monitoring tool for analyzing the load on Linux servers .

-You can investigate CPU load, disk I/O usage, memory usage, and network device status.
+It can investigate CPU load, disk I/O usage, memory usage, and network device status.

 The sysstat package contains the following commands:

-Let's install it.
+Now let's install it.

-You can install it by running the following command:
+You can install it by running the following command.

 # yum install sysstat